PelmeenidHapukoorega/Solutions-Architect/README.md

 **Written on 14th Nov 2025**
 #

+**Important!** In order for transparency and defeating imposter syndrome: Some explanations in my Theory and Lab notes were refined using AI tools, however every lab, command and troubleshooting step was performed and verified by me.

 ## Additional Documentation
 ### Ive listed below my notes from theory side of the labs and made it more convenient for myself to learn and added quick notes to myself to better memorize what I learned.
 You will also find quick links to labs themselves.